Canon EOS R3 at a glance:

 At the other end of the scale, you can also hand-hold long telephotos confidently at slower shutter speeds than you might expect; I got perfectly usable images from the lightweight RF 600mm F11 IS STM at 1/50sec.
 Of course, with this camera you’ll often be trying to keep shutter speeds high to avoid unwanted motion blur.

-The EOS R3 is fully compatible with EF-mount SLR lenses via Canon’s Mount Adapter EF-EOS R. Indeed, it’ll probably get the best possible out of them in terms of autofocus speed and accuracy.
-However, to get the most out of the camera, you’ll need to use Canon’s matched RF lenses.
-It’s worth noting though that no third-party autofocus lenses are yet available, and there’s no sign of Canon opening up the RF mount either.
+The EOS R3 is fully compatible with EF-mount SLR lenses via Canon’s Mount Adapter EF-EOS R. However, to get the most out of the camera, you’ll need to use Canon’s matched RF lenses.
+For more options have a look at the Best Canon RF mount lenses.
 In contrast, Sony E-mount users have access to a much wider range of lenses.

 When it comes to image quality, the EOS R3 barely puts a foot wrong.
 In typical Canon fashion, exposure and auto white balance are close to perfection, while the camera’s JPEG colour rendition is really attractive, too.
 This is important from a pro camera, as it means JPEG files can be sent to a news desk and used directly, with little need for any adjustments.
 Canon’s noise reduction is pretty effective as well, and I’d be quite happy shooting JPEGs at sensitivities as high as ISO 25,600.